InnovativeInventor/node-kayles/README.md

 ```
 python format.py
 ```
-then paste the dictionary that you want to plot into stdout.
+then paste the dictionary that you want to plot into stdin.

 It is recommended that you increase the stack size before running.
 Eg:
 ```